Australia’s anti-migration populist Pauline Hanson eyes political resurgence

 The conservative opposition Liberal Party, which lost its leader and a swath of seats at the May election, is at a historic low - another factor encouraging right-wing voters to look to One Nation, several analysts said.

-"One would argue that Pauline was the original Trump," James Ashby, Hanson's chief of staff, told Reuters in an interview.
-"Other politicians and the public have caught up with where her mindset was at.
-We are being swamped by mass migration in this country."
+“One would argue that Pauline was the original Trump,” Ms Hanson’s chief of staff James Ashby told Reuters in an interview.
+“Other politicians and the public have caught up with where her mindset was at.
+We are being swamped by mass migration in this country.”

+Ms Hanson, 71, made global headlines striding through the Australian parliament in a burka

+A Roy Morgan survey of 5,248 people in November showed support for One Nation at 14 per cent nationally, the highest since 1998.

-Three analysts, including a Liberal Party official, told Reuters One Nation's polling is putting pressure on the opposition Liberal-National coalition.
-A former deputy prime minister, Barnaby Joyce, quit the rural-focused National Party last week, and is considering joining One Nation at the next election, his office confirmed.
+Three analysts, including a Liberal Party official, told Reuters One Nation’s polling is putting pressure on the opposition Liberal-National coalition.
+Former deputy prime minister Barnaby Joyce quit the rural-focused National Party last week, and is considering joining One Nation at the next election, his office confirmed.

 The Liberals will announce a revised policy to “slow” migration before Christmas, party officials said.